-The Fugl-Meyer, AMAT, Wolf and Chedoke have many high level manual test items like picking up a pencil and using a knife.
+The Fugl-Meyer, AMAT, Wolf, and Chedoke have many high level test items like using a knife.
 These tasks require considerable recovery before hand function can be detected (1-3).
 Easy bimanual ADL tasks show clients they can recover hand function earlier than they think is possible.
 Why defer hand use when many ADLs do not require full arm or fingertip control?
 (4).

 3. Affected hand (AH) reaches for object to hold it still so sound hand (SH) can manipulate it

 Stir pot: AH reaches for/holds pot handle as SH stirs contents of pot sitting on stove

 Milk: AH reaches for/holds handle of container resting on counter so PH can remove cap

 Spices: AH reaches for/holds container in air so PH can remove lid and reach in with measuring

 spoon to get spice